Effiana/ConfigBundle/UPGRADE-2.0.md

 ## Services

-- If you've used the DI parameter `craue_config.configTemplate.class`, you now need to override the Twig extension with service id `twig.extension.craue_config_template` instead.
+- If you've used the DI parameter `effiana_config.configTemplate.class`, you now need to override the Twig extension with service id `twig.extension.effiana_config_template` instead.
-- If you've used the DI parameter `craue_config.config.class`, you now need to override the service with id `craue_config` instead.
+- If you've used the DI parameter `effiana_config.config.class`, you now need to override the service with id `effiana_config` instead.